-This triple chocolate cake recipe is super simple.
+This triple chocolate cake recipe is super simple and similar to my Chocolate Espresso Cake recipe.
 All you have to do is mix together the dry ingredients, set aside, mix together the wet ingredients, and then combine them together.
 The hardest part of this bake probably is prepping the baking pans.

 Step 1: Mix together all-purpose flour, sugar, cocoa powder, baking powder, and kosher salt.

 Typically, I will use a whisk to mix dry ingredients together.
 I find that this helps the ingredients mix together easier.
 Once you have done this, set the mixture aside.

 Step 2: Mix together the softened butter, eggs, and milk.

 The mixture will look a bit odd, but mixing all of the wet ingredients together before adding to the dry ingredients helps create a smooth batter mixture.

 Step 3: Add the dry ingredients to the mixer with the wet ingredients.

 Using the paddle attachment, mix on low speed until just combined.
 Be careful not to over mix the batter.

 Step 4: Gently fold in the chocolate chips.

 Be sure that the chocolate chips are evenly distributed throughout the batter to ensure that each bit has bits of chocolate chip when eaten.